dionis1030/nomad-consul-microservices-demo/README.md

 ![Screenshot](ConsulServices.png)

-## Step 10: Create Consul Connect Intentions
+## Step 10: Create a Consul Connect Intention
 In the Consul UI (http://<server_ip>:8500), do the following:
 1. Select the Intentions tab.
 1. Click the Create button.